Maps preserving the sum-to-difference ratio: Introduction

+The problem of finding all functions satisfying a given condition has been a major and fruitful endeavor in mathematics.
+The best-known case is the area of Differential Equations.
+Here, functions are typically assumed to be smooth, and the conditions are phrased in terms of the function and its derivatives.
+In contrast, the field of ``Functional Equations'' typically involves imposing an algebraic condition on the function and no additional restrictions (or fairly weak ones) on the class of functions to be considered.

+A famous example is the problem of finding all functions $f : \mathbb{R} \to \mathbb{R}$ that satisfy the Cauchy functional equation:

+This equation, introduced by Cauchy in the early 19th century, is often regarded as the ``mother of all functional equations,'' as it inspired many related equations later studied by mathematicians such as Jensen, d’Alembert, Abel, and others.
+Their work helped establish functional equations as a rich branch of mathematics at the crossroads of analysis, algebra, and number theory.
+It is worth noting that these equations also arise naturally in the physical sciences: Jensen’s equation captures thermodynamic convexity, d’Alembert’s equation underlies the wave equation and oscillatory motion, and even the additive Cauchy equation expresses the principle of linear superposition, fundamental to mechanics, electricity, and Fourier analysis.

-This equation has received much attention in the literature, including by Banach~\cite{Banach} and Sierpi\'nsky~\cite{Sierpinsky}, both papers appearing back-to-back in the same volume of \textit{Fund.\ Math.}\ in 1920 -- and with the same title!
-It is well known that the only continuous solutions are the linear maps $f(x)=cx $, where $c=f(1)$ -- an instructive exercise for a freshman math major.
-However, relaxing the continuity condition leads to extremely wild solutions.
-For instance, any solution to the Cauchy equation that is discontinuous at even a single point is unbounded on every interval in $\mathbb{R}$ and has a graph which is dense in $\mathbb{R}^2$! \footnote{We quickly mention how to ``construct'' all solutions, using the Axiom of Choice.
+It is well known that the only continuous solutions to~\eqref{Ecauchy} are the linear maps $f(x)=cx $, where $c=f(1)$ -- an instructive exercise for a freshman math major.
+However, relaxing the continuity condition leads to extremely wild\footnote{We quickly mention how to ``construct'' all solutions, using the Axiom of Choice.
 Let $\mathcal{B}$ be a Hamel $\mathbb{Q}$-basis of $\mathbb{R}$ including $1$, and choose any function $f_0 : \mathcal{B} \to \mathbb{R}$.
-Then extending $f_0$ to all of $\mathbb{R}$ by $\mathbb{Q}$-linearity gives a solution, and most of these are not linear (e.g.\ if $f_0(r) \neq f_0(1) r$ for some $r \in \mathcal{B} \setminus \{ 1 \}$).}
+Then extending $f_0$ to all of $\mathbb{R}$ by $\mathbb{Q}$-linearity gives a solution, and most of these are not linear (e.g.\ if $f_0(r) \neq f_0(1) r$ for some $r \in \mathcal{B} \setminus \{ 1 \}$).} solutions.
+For instance, any solution to the Cauchy equation that is discontinuous at even a single point is unbounded on every interval in $\mathbb{R}$ and has a graph which is dense in $\mathbb{R}^2$!

+An intriguing aspect of functional equations is the fact that the solution set can change drastically with an innocuous modification of the equation.
+For instance, if we modify the Cauchy functional equation to $f(x + y) = f(x) - f(y)$, then it is an easy exercise to show that the only solution is the function which is identically zero!